adetaylor/browser-learning/docs/exercise3a.md

 Hopefully, one of them is labelled "loopback".
 That's the one we want today, which enables us to spy on a browser and server running on your computer.
 What's it called?
-It might be called `lo0`.
+It might be called `lo`.
 Remember that.

 Now run

 ```
-sudo tcpdump -i lo0 -A 'tcp port 8000'
+sudo tcpdump -i lo -A 'tcp port 8000'
 ```

-(You might need to swap `lo0` with whatever your loopback interface was called.)
+(You might need to swap `lo` with whatever your loopback interface was called.)

 > [!TIP]
 > You can press the Up arrow to edit a command you previously ran.